 According to Insight Salon and Spa Software the average profit margin for a salon is approximately 10%.
 We suggest that you develop financial projections for your unique salon model before you start in order to know what it will take in order to break even and profit with your specific location and salon layout and concept.

 As you get started with your salon venture please let us know if you have any questions that you would like us to try to answer for you.
+And if you are working on a salon business plan, check out our free business plan template for a salon.
 Good luck!